 Description

-DESCRIPTION The K8 telephone kiosk stands on the north side of the High Street immediately opposite the C18 Ferriby House, Grade II* (National Heritage List for England: 1347005) and the Stables to Ferriby House, Grade II (NHLE: 1103316) of 1788, now a telephone exchange.
+The K8 telephone kiosk, designed by Bruce Martin and introduced in 1968, is located on the north side of the High Street, directly across from the 18th-century Ferriby House, which is listed as Grade II*, and the Stables to Ferriby House, a Grade II building from 1788 that now serves as a telephone exchange.

-The Mark 1 design has a square plan and stands on a concrete base.
-It is built of six cast iron parts and an aluminium door.
-Three sides of the kiosk, including the door contain large sheets of toughened glass set in rectangular frames with rounded corners.
-The rear panel has a blind rectangular frame with rounded corners and below an attached cast iron plaque with the manufacturer’s name CARRON / COMPANY in relief letters.
-The four sides of the flat roof dome have rectangular signage framed panes with rounded corners glazed with toughened glass, each bearing the word TELEPHONE on a white background.
-The kiosk is painted cream.
+This kiosk features a square plan and is set on a concrete base.
+It is constructed from six cast iron parts and has an aluminium door.
+Three sides of the kiosk, including the door, are fitted with large sheets of toughened glass held in rectangular frames with rounded corners.
+The rear panel has a blind rectangular frame with rounded corners, and below it is an attached cast iron plaque that reads CARRON / COMPANY in relief letters.
+The flat roof dome has rectangular signage framed panes with rounded corners, each glazed with toughened glass and displaying the word TELEPHONE on a white background.
+The entire kiosk is painted cream.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.